astirn/RazerBladeStealth-eGPU-TensorFlow/README.md

 4. Also use https://amanusk.github.io/s-tui/.

 ## Install Razer-Drivers and CLI
 Install this if want you access to gaming mode that can deliver a max of 25W to CPU instead of 15W.
 This linux tool provides a CLI that mimics Razer Synapse for Windows.
 Big props to @rnd-ash for adding my 2020 RBS variant to the supported laptops!
+That said, I did not notice a performance boost when using TensorFlow.

 1. Install driver: